Montréal’s award-winning bars

 Atwater Cocktail Club

 To get to the Atwater Cocktail Club entrance, you have to walk through a back alley that may make you hesitate, but we promise it’s well worth it.
-This little hidden bar is a trendy yet cozy gem decorated in warm wood tones and elegant velvets.
-The cocktail menu is inventive and uses fresh ingredients, some of which are unusual, like truffles and cigar smoke.
-The hand-shaved clear ice cubes and meticulous garnishes are also a plus, as is the outstanding food menu with items such as foie gras with spiced and red wine onion jam and truffle parmesan beef tartare shining bright.
+This little hidden bar is a trendy, yet cozy gem decorated in warm wood tones and elegant velvets.
+The cocktail menu is inventive and uses fresh ingredients, some of which are unusual, such as vine leaves and butter cookies.
+The hand-shaved clear ice cubes and meticulous garnishes are also a plus, as is the outstanding food menu with items such as foie gras with spiced onion and red wine jam and truffle parmesan beef tartare shining bright.

 Website